-(a) Existing Unit Conversion Program.
+- (a) Existing Unit Conversion Program.
 As an alternative to constructing an affordable unit pursuant to Section 17.10.032, a developer of a project with an obligation for a whole unit or units of affordable housing may participate in the Existing Unit Conversion Program.
-This program allows developers to satisfy their inclusionary housing requirement through the purchase and sale of existing housing units as inclusionary units pursuant to the following requirements:

-(1) The use of this option must be approved by the Approving Body as a part of the original development permit.

-(2) The number of existing units that must be converted to affordable status and sold to Eligible Purchasers in accordance with this Chapter shall be determined by the Conversion Ratio formula as specified in the Affordable Housing Guidelines.
-At a minimum, developers must convert at least two units for each inclusionary unit that would otherwise be required to be built.

-(3) The units shall be located in the same Planning Area as the market rate development.

-(4) Recording of Declaration of Restrictions.
+This program allows developers to satisfy their inclusionary housing requirement through the purchase and sale of existing housing units as inclusionary units pursuant to the following requirements: - (1) The use of this option must be approved by the Approving Body as a part of the original development permit. - (2) The number of existing units that must be converted to affordable status and sold to Eligible Purchasers in accordance with this Chapter shall be determined by the Conversion Ratio formula as specified in the Affordable Housing Guidelines.
+At a minimum, developers must convert at least two units for each inclusionary unit that would otherwise be required to be built. - (3) The units shall be located in the same Planning Area as the market rate development. - (4) Recording of Declaration of Restrictions.
 The property owners of the converted units having authority to encumber the property and any existing holders of trust deeds on the property shall sign an Affordable Housing Program Declaration of Restrictions which subjects the affordable unit to the requirements of this Chapter and the County's Affordable Housing Guidelines, both as amended from time to time, including the specific ownership and occupancy restrictions established for the units pursuant to Section 17.10.030(d).
-The Declaration of Restrictions shall be permanently binding on the heirs, assigns and successors in interest of the property owner, and shall be recorded in the Official Records of Santa Cruz County.

-(5) Timing of Completion Converted units shall be made available for occupancy either prior to or concurrently with the date that the market rate units in a project are made available for occupancy, and in the same ratio as the affordable unit requirement which is applicable to the project.
+The Declaration of Restrictions shall be permanently binding on the heirs, assigns and successors in interest of the property owner, and shall be recorded in the Official Records of Santa Cruz County. - (5) Timing of Completion.
+Converted units shall be made available for occupancy either prior to or concurrently with the date that the market rate units in a project are made available for occupancy, and in the same ratio as the affordable unit requirement which is applicable to the project.
 For example, for a project with a twenty-five percent (25%) affordable housing requirement, at least two converted units shall be transferred to eligible purchasers concurrently with or prior to the final clearance of every third market rate unit constructed in the project until all of the converted units required by the project have been sold.
-For a project with twenty percent (20%) affordable housing requirement, at least two converted units required by the project have been sold.
-For a project with twenty percent (20%) affordable housing requirement, at least two converted units required by the project have been sold.
-For a project with twenty percent (20%) affordable housing requirement, at least two converted units required by the project is the final clearance of every third market rate unit constructed units shall be transferred to eligible purchasers concurrently with or prior to the final clearance of every fifth market rate unit constructed in the project until all of the converted units required by the project have been constructed.
-In no case shall all of the converted units required by the project receive final Building Permit inspection clearances until the last converted unit in the project has been sold.
+For a project with twenty percent (20%) affordable housing requirement, at least two converted units shall be transferred to eligible purchasers concurrently with or prior to the final clearance of every fifth market rate unit constructed in the project until all of the converted units required by the project have been constructed.
+In no case shall the last market rate unit in the project receive final Building Permit inspection clearances until the last converted unit in the project has been sold.